madmaw/gunturion/README.md

 10. If you are above a building, it will spawn flying monsters, below it will spawn either, but most likely rolling/bouncing ones.
 Sometimes it helps to draw out all the flying monsters then jump down to the ground
 11. If you get stuck somewhere because it's too hard, backtrack and try to bring down some adjacent buildings, or open up a path somewhere else.
 The RNG can produce some absolutely stupid monsters in addition to some real terrors, sometimes it's just a matter of trial and error
 12. The challenge at the end is intentional, but beatable with a bit of thought, maybe even in ways I didn't intend

+### Final Thoughts

+After having a few days to reflect and look at the feedback, I think I managed to make an inaccessible FPS.
+Most players don't seem to persist with attacking long enough to convert a single building, which is pretty core to the whole experience, and how the battery/gun/shield/charging works isn't clear and/or is frustrating.

+Due to the increased difficulty, I played through the entire JS13K version of the game in the days after submission to satisfy myself that it is possible to beat.
+I did get there, but it's really challenging, the second half is very grindy, the difficulty doesn't scale properly with some vicious monsters spawning in places and some really benign ones in others, and there was a bug where you could jump over walls if you ran at them.

+I am happy with the visuals.
+It would have been nice to have more neon stuff, but I think given the constraints, it looks quite good.
+The level design could definitely have used tunnels, which would have given the player somewhere to take shelter from monsters and limit their exposure to attacks from above (which are particularly annoying).